 Mary said, “Behold, I am the handmaid of the Lord.
 May it be done to me according to your word.”

-This ‘yes’ of Mary’s is a model of faith for all believers; it undoes the disobedience of Eden and makes paradise a possibility once again for us.
+This is Mary’s famous fiat (Latin for “let it be done”).
+Mary’s “yes” is a model of faith for all believers; it undoes the disobedience of Eden (our first reading) and makes paradise a possibility once again for us.

 Then the angel departed from her.